Ask a scientist

 A key component of these sessions is the opportunity for your students to ask their own questions and ask what is important to them (whether that be careers advice, questions about conservation or whether fieldwork is as glamorous as it looks on TV!)

-One session can accommodate up to 90 students across a maximum of three classrooms, or students may join from individual devices.
-A maximum of three sessions may be booked per school across the three days.
+One session can accommodate up to 90 students across a maximum of three classrooms.
+A maximum of three sessions may be booked per school across the week.
 (Please note any bookings exceeding this limit will be cancelled).

 Preparing for your scientist Q&A